-Learn to Budget Your Finances in a Flash with Technology
+Learn to Budget Your Finances with the best FREE Budgeting apps

 2) Google Sheets

 Sometimes I use Google Sheets to track all of my outgoing payments by month including balance on credit cards, mortgage etc to ensure that my debt goes down every single month!Use this to see your total debt going down month after month.
 I am sharing the spreadsheet I actually have used so that you can also see your debt go down monthly.On the top part of the spreadsheet, enter your balances each month after your payment is made.
 The total columns already have a formula in them to total your debts!I use the bottom part of the spreadsheet to record what I paid each month so I can ensure nothing is missed and see the monthly payments I made.Use our Get Out of Debt Spreadsheet for yourself hereYou can also use this spreadsheet for your entire Budget just by adding your income and your grocery and other expense categories if you prefer to not use Mint.com.

 EveryDollar is a budgeting app that helps users track their spending and plan for purchases.
 It’s tailored for zero-based budgeting, which is a method where your expenses equal your income.
 With the free version of the app, users can create a transaction each time they spend money to account for it in their budget.
 Or, for a more streamlined experience, upgrade to EveryDollar Plus to connect your bank account and expenses.
 EveryDollar Plus costs, though.
 It’s billed annually for $129.99.

 PocketGuard boils budgeting down to the only thing many users want to know: how much they have for spending.
 It crunches the numbers to show how much money is available after accounting for bills, spending and savings goal contributions.
 All users can view how much money is left “in my pocket” for the day, week or month.
 Those who want to dial down farther can track certain categories of spending — like groceries, clothing or eating out.